Smart-Mapping/vt-raster-converter/README.md

 ### Use custom coordinate systems

 VT Raster Converter, respectively MapLibre GL Native, can only process data in Webmercator (EPSG:3857).
 Nevertheless, VT Raster Converter and MapProxy can be used to create raster images in other coordinate systems.
-This is only tested for "ETRS89 / UTM zone 32N" (EPSG:25832) and "ETRS89 / UTM zone 33N" (EPSG:25833) in the extend of germany and may not work for other coordinate systems or extents.
+This is only tested for "ETRS89 / UTM zone 32N" (EPSG:25832) and "ETRS89 / UTM zone 33N" (EPSG:25833) in the extend of Germany and may not work for other coordinate systems or extents.

 You need to create your vector tiles and styles in the desired coordinate system and set the "sources" and "caches" in Maproxy to this coordinate system.
 However, the converter treats the data as if it were in Webmercator, which can lead to problems or errors in the rendering depending on the coordinate system.
 So just test it!

 ## License
 MIT License.
 For more information see [LICENSE.txt](LICENSE.txt).

-Copyright 2023-2024 Landesamt für Geoinformation und Landesvermessung Niedersachsen
+Copyright 2023-2025 Landesamt für Geoinformation und Landesvermessung Niedersachsen